MelvinQM/IOT-Personal/docs/journal.md

 #### Bluetooth client
 To test the connectivity between the controller and the display.
 I established a Bluetooth client for the controller.
 This allows the controller to connect to the other ESP32

+### Bluetooth reconnection
+I also added an option to reconnect to the BT server when the device is disconnected.
+This wasn't working automatically before so I added this feature by making the server resume advertising after its device is disconnected.

 <br>

 ### Switching WeMos to ESP32-S3